University of Arkansas, Program in Rhetoric and Composition

 English 5523: Technical Writing for Online Audiences, Writing for Social Media

-Designer of a 4-week graduate track on writing for social media.
+Designer and guest instructor of a 4-week graduate unit on writing for social media.
 Created all track content, including weekly video lessons, reading lists, reading responses, and major assignment.

 Colorado Technical University Online, General Education